Ruinan-Ding/Ruinan-Ding/README.md

 - Real-time multiplayer capabilities
 - Custom game mechanics and rule system

-*I also welcome contributions, feedback, and collaboration for this project as well!*
+*I also welcome contributions, feedback, and collaboration for this project!
+Feel free to [open issues](https://github.com/Ruinan-Ding/ChessPlusPlus/issues) or [join discussions](https://github.com/Ruinan-Ding/ChessPlusPlus/discussions).*

-*Contribute to the [issues](https://github.com/Ruinan-Ding/OpenAI-YouTube-Transcriber/issues) and [discussions](https://github.com/Ruinan-Ding/OpenAI-YouTube-Transcriber/discussions).*

 *Again, your ideas and pull requests are always appreciated!*